molebox/dev-pack/README.md

     - dev.to
     - Github
     - LinkedIn
+    - CodePen
 - domains
 - media storage such as profile pictures
 - resume

 Those are the basics as of now which i will be working on.
 They are subject to change both in additions and subtractions.

-All information will be accessible via a graphql endpoint or as simple copy paste or download
+All information will be accessible via a graphql endpoint or as simple copy paste or download.

 Proposed stack
  - Gatsby